 PAY RANGE: N21

 This is administrative work, directing through subordinate supervisors, the city-wide public nuisance abatement program to insure compliance with the housing, fire and health codes.
-An employee in this class is responsible for the planning, scheduling and completion of all nuisance abatement program goals and objectives through the coordination of large numbers of field laboring forces.
+The employee in this class is responsible for the planning, scheduling and completion of all nuisance abatement program goals and objectives through the coordination of large numbers of field laboring forces.
 Conferring with representatives of community groups to resolve abatement problems by involving citizen participation and cooperation and contact with departmental administrators, law enforcement representatives and officials of city and other agencies to coordinate abatement work are of major significance to the work.
 Work is performed under the direction of a Deputy Commissioner or Division Director.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)